ksuds08/AIResTempGenTest091525/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Start the development server with `npm run dev`
+4. Deploy to Cloudflare Workers with `wrangler publish`

 ## Usage
 Press the "Generate Resume" button to create a resume template.